bwei98/Puzzle-Language/README.md

 ```
 p.load_puzzle(filename) -- Load the cells and rules described in the file
+p.load_grid(filename) -- Load a puzzle grid from the file (see example file 'bridges-1.grid')
 p.set_dim(r,c) -- Set the dimensions of the board to have r rows and c cols
 p.initialize(board) -- Set the initial configuration of the board; should be a 2-dimensional array
+p.inspect() -- Prints current board content, and also checks all rules
 p.check_rules() -- Returns true if all rules are satisfied, false otherwise
 p.solve() -- Solve for a board which satisfies all rules, or indicates if it is not possible
 ```